-The climate crisis is increasing the risk of miscarriage and birth complications, says report
+The climate crisis is increasing the risk of miscarriage and birth complications, report finds

-The climate crisis is having a dramatic impact on the health of pregnant women, foetuses and newborns, causing more miscarriages and preterm births.
-These issues are currently a 'blind spot' in action plans for countries to reduce the impact of and adapt to climate change, a new report from leading scientists has found.
+The climate crisis is having a dramatic impact on the health of pregnant women, foetuses and newborns, causing more miscarriages and preterm births – and these issues are currently a 'blind spot' in action plans for countries to reduce the impact of and adapt to climate change, a new report from leading scientists has found.

-'The increasing risks of illness and harm for pregnant women and foetuses and newborns, driven by climate change, are threatening a reversal in the progress made in recent decades in maternal and reproductive health,' the report states.
+'The increasing risks of illness and harm for pregnant women and foetuses and newborns, driven by climate change, are threatening a reversal in the progress made in recent decades in maternal and reproductive health,' the document, which is aimed at leaders who will attend November's Cop29 climate summit, reads.

 The team of experts, who work over climate, natural and social science, also highlighted that factors including surging global temperatures and rapidly warming oceans 'could push parts of our planet beyond habitable limits.'